 There are a total of 12 digits in the data of a DUN14 barcode, excluding the GS1 AI and the mod10 check digit (below).

-DUN14 defines the first digit in this section as a Container Code which refers to the quantity of items (units) being shipped.
+DUN14 defines the first digit in this section as a Container Code which refers to the number of items (units) being shipped.
 Please refer to the DUN14 specifications for details.
 In this example, we will use 4, which signifies 20 items.

 The combined DataToEncode = 412345678912